Homemade Dog Food Recipes For Yorkies

 This is a bulk recipe for those with more than one dog who want to feed well balanced home cooked food.

-Approx. 5 lbs. of ground beef or chicken
+Approx. 5 lbs. of ground lean beef or lean chicken

 3/4 cup canola oil